What is a hybrid smartwatch?

 Smartwatches put phone functions on your wrist.
 The best brands push text messages, emails, phone call notifications, calendar appointments, social media updates and even road directions directly to your watch.
 Most will let you dictate text or email replies and web searches, while some will allow you to make phone calls via your watch.
 All of this means that battery life can be quite short, though, particularly when compared with the best fitness trackers.

 Some smartwatches offer basic activity tracking while others rely on exercise apps, but health tracking is still an 'added extra' for most devices.
 Despite this, some do offer more advanced fitness functions, such as the Apple Watch Series 3, which has built-in GPS, a built-in heart-rate monitor and waterproofing up to 50 metres, so it can be used to track your swimming.
 There are smartwatches that do a decent job of tracking activity, too - we put every smartwatch through our dedicated fitness tracking test to see how it matches up.
-You can find out more about how we test smartwatches.
+You can find out more about .

 Why choose a hybrid or analogue smartwatch?